 - Give staff responsibility and autonomy wherever practicable.

-By giving staff clear growth opportunities as well as responsibility and autonomy where practicable your organisation will get more done and you will find yourself with more engaged – and therefore dedicated – staff.
+By giving staff clear growth opportunities as well as responsibility and autonomy where practicable your organisation will get more done and you will find yourself with more engaged – and therefore dedicated and more engaged, happy staff.

 Company ethics and values need to be strong, positive and clear to everyone right through the organisation – top to bottom.
 Get this right and you are well on the way to your staff being proud of their organisation and avoid top talent leaving.
-Failure to do so, and it will be obvious and damaging, both internally and externally.
+Failure to do so, will be obvious and damaging, both internally and externally.

 With any of the above points your organisation needs to remain consistent.
 Be it in keeping your company values the same, making sure every employee is treated with the same respect and patience or keeping your strategy clear and achievable.
-Consistency in all these things will let the employees know where they stand, and will make it easier for them to get behind your company, and help it achieve its maximum potential.
+Consistency in all these things will let the employees know where they stand, and will make it easier for them to get behind your organisation, and help achieve its maximum potential.
 Consistency is key to maintaining employee loyalty and a great strength to avoid top talent leaving.

-Employees are the most important part of your business and losing your top talent can be a massive blow to your organisation’s goals.
+Employees are the most important part of your business and losing your top talent can be a massive set back in achieving your organisation’s goals.
 By following these 7 steps to avoid top talent leaving, you will keep your employees engaged, and your company moving forward.